-Disadvantages – Most rating techniques Suffers from inherent distortions.
+Disadvantages – Most rating techniques Suffer from inherent distortions.

-Cost Accounting Method: The performance here is evaluated from its organization’s financial income yields.
-The cost of retaining the employee, and the benefit of the organization are ensured.
+Cost Accounting Method: The performance here is evaluated from the organization’s financial income yields.
+The cost of retaining the employee and the benefit of the organization is ensured.
 So it is more dependent on the cost and benefits analysis.

 Comparative Evaluation Methods (Rankings and Pair Comparisons): It is a collection of different methods that compare performance with other peers.
 Common techniques used can be the method of comparison and pairing methods.